 The Points List mostly consists of cards that fall into one (or more) of three qualities.
 Either it’s good mana acceleration (Black Lotus, Moxen, Sol Ring, etc), powerful tutors (Demonic Tutor, Vampiric Tutor, Natural Order, etc), and unfair combo pieces (Birthing Pod, Flash, Tinker, etc.).
-Any deck may include up to 10 points for every 100 cards in their deck.
+Any deck may include up to 10 points worth of cards.
 The CanLander Points List is available on the Canadian Highlander official website.

-We host CanLander events every Monday night (starting July 2nd) at 6:30 pm, and will run for 4 swiss rounds of play.
-Entry fee each night is $6 which adds a pack and a half to the prize pool.
-At the end of the night, everyone gets a pack and the remaining boosters are distributed among the top ranking players.
+We host CanLander events every Monday night at 6:30 pm, and will run for 4 swiss rounds of play.
+Entry fee each night is $8 which adds a pack and a half to the prize pool.
+At the end of the night, everyone gets a voucher and prizing will be static based on your match record as follows:

 Playtest Cards (Proxies)